 You have a bed bug issue in your home, and you keep a laundry basket in the bathroom.
 Whenever you put clothing, pillowcases, or bedding into that laundry basket in the bathroom, you are at risk of getting bed bugs in your bathroom.

 Washing clothes does kill bed bugs but you must make sure they go through the dryer on the hottest setting.
 If you have bed bugs then don’t place the laundry directly into the hamper without putting them into plastic bags.
 You can also invest in a bed bug proof laundry hamper.

 Neighbors Setting Off Bed Bug Bombs!

-- Unbeknownst to you, one of your neighboring apartments is dealing with an infestation.
+Unbeknownst to you, one of your neighboring apartments is dealing with an infestation.
 If the colony of bugs is getting too big, they can begin to show up in your apartment.
-If the adjacent flats bed bug colony does not have enough food sources, so they seek a new food source and home.
+If the adjacent flats bed bug colony does not have enough food sources (blood) then the bugs will seek a new blood source and home.

 Bed Bugs Are Hitchhikers!

 You Got Up in the Middle of the Night to Use the Bathroom and Dropped One Off.